NAV

 _mfq.push(["setVariable", _key, _value]);

-Star recording
+Star a recording

 _mfq.push(["star"]);